How many calories does one Adai have?

 Urad Dal : 1 cup of cooked urad dal gives 69.30% of folic acid of your daily requirement of folate.
 The folic acid in urad dal helps your body to produce and maintain new cells, especially red blood cells.
-Being rich in Phosphorus it works with Calcium to build our bones, high in fibre and good for heart, good for lowering cholesterol and good for diabetes.
+Being rich in Phosphorus it works with Calcium to build our bones.
 See here for 10 super benefits of urad dal.

 Can diabetics, heart patients and over weight individuals have adai?

 Yes, they can.
 Moong dal is high in protein, fibre rich and works great as a base for snacks and dals.
 Broken wheat will not spike your blood sugar levels.

 Yes, they can.
 This recipe is great for healthy living.
 You get fibre, protein, complex carbs from this recipe.
 So thats perfect.

 We suggest you try fresh galric chutney recipe or green chutney recipe with this South Indian Breakast recipe.